st-mad/mint-slow-rollings/readme.md

 #### Slash commands:
 ```
 /show variable_name : plots the tree pair associated with the variable_name
+An expression outside of any commands will now run the /show command.
 /print variable_name : Writes the antichains to the log.
 /help : Displays the available commands.
 /clear : Clears the drawns tree pairs